 - Conclusions: Conclusions drawn from results.

-The introduction should be limited to 500 words.
+The introduction should be limited to 400 words.
 The introduction should be succinct (approximately two paragraphs), conveying why the subject is important and briefly describing what information is known.
 Bear in mind that many EVJ readers have a comprehensive knowledge of equine disease and avoid statements of an extremely basic nature.
 Do not provide a comprehensive review of the literature but do state clearly the rationale for your study along with your hypothesis or research question and specific objectives.
 Add a sentence summarising how your approach will help fill the gaps in information previously stated.
-Do not summarise the study findings here and avoid using excessive numbers of references to generally accepted introductory statements.
+Do not summarise the study findings here and do not use excessive numbers of references to generally accepted introductory statements.
 It is not necessary to reference widely accepted clinical practices or knowledge.

 The remainder of the manuscript should be presented in the following sections; Materials and Methods, Results, and Discussion, with subheadings, including data analysis, as appropriate.
 Additional tables, figures, video material or text describing further details of methods or results can be submitted as Supporting Information Items (see below).
-Where questionnaires or other similar instruments have been used to collect data a copy of this must be included for online publication translated into English if appropriate.
+Where questionnaires or other similar instruments have been used to collect data a copy of these must be included for online publication translated into English if appropriate.
 All quantitative results should be analysed by appropriate statistical methods.

 To minimise publication bias, EVJ encourages authors to publish negative results, providing authors can demonstrate that the study had adequate power to detect differences.